December 3, 2021

 How to carve oak wood

-1. Gather your material and tools.
+1. Gather your material and tools, including carving knives, chisels, gouges, and sandpaper.

 Tips for hand carving oak